yuntongzhang/yuntongzhang.github.io/_news/issta_24.md

 inline: true
 ---

-Our paper [AutoCodeRover: Autonomous Program Improvement](https://arxiv.org/pdf/2404.05427) has been accepted to ISSTA'24.
+:memo: Our paper [AutoCodeRover: Autonomous Program Improvement](https://arxiv.org/pdf/2404.05427) has been accepted to ISSTA'24.